 Vitamin B12 is an important dietary requirement which helps in maintaining the health of the pregnant woman.
 It is required for making red blood cells, healthy functioning of nerve tissues, digestion, Iron usage, immune function, food absorption, digestion, etc. Its role is also involved in making genetic materials including DNA where it works with Folate.
 It is also required in the formation of the neural tube and brain development of the foetus.

-Vitamin B-complex plays a key role in supporting health and strengthening the body of the mother and the baby.
-This family of vitamins helps in keeping a healthy pregnancy and is considered the most important pregnancy nutrient during the first trimester.
+Vitamin B complex plays a key role in supporting health and strengthening the body of the mother and the baby.
+This family of vitamin B complex tablet helps in keeping a healthy pregnancy and is considered the most important pregnancy nutrient during the first trimester.

-When should a pregnant woman take a Vitamin B-complex supplement?
+When should a pregnant woman take Vitamin B Complex Tablets?

-Since Vitamin B-complex is a group of 8 water-soluble vitamins, which means the body can’t store them, their requirement during pregnancy is crucial.
-All these vitamins of B-complex are required in a balanced amount regularly to keep the body functioning healthily.
+Since Vitamin B-complex tablets is a group of 8 water-soluble vitamins, which means the body can’t store them, the requirement of vitamin B complex during pregnancy is crucial.
+All these vitamin B complex multivitamins are required in a balanced amount regularly to keep the body functioning healthily.
 This is also the same in the case of the growing foetus.

-The deficiency of B-complex vitamins may result in adverse effects on embryonic development.
+The deficiency of vitamin B complex multivitamin may result in adverse effects on embryonic development.
 It can be a survival challenge in rare situations.
-Thus, if a pregnant woman is unable to keep a track of her diet or lacks access to a proper, balanced diet, she should start taking Vitamin B-complex supplementation right from the first trimester.
-She should continue it throughout the pregnancy considering these vitamins are involved in the overall growth of the foetus which takes place periodically during all the trimesters.
+Thus, if a pregnant woman is unable to keep a track of her diet or lacks access to a proper balanced diet, she should start taking Vitamin B complex tablets right from the first trimester.
+She should continue it throughout the pregnancy considering Vitamin B complex tablets are involved in the overall growth of the foetus which takes place periodically during all the trimesters.

-As per the guidelines of the Indian Council of Medical Research (ICMR), the following table shows the recommended amount of Vitamin B-complex during pregnancy:
+As per the guidelines of the Indian Council of Medical Research (ICMR), the following table shows the recommended amount of Vitamin B complex tablets during pregnancy:

 Vitamin B Amount (ICMR guidelines)